hakeem0114/CUF/README.md

 # CUF

 An ontario university filter/eligibility parser for Canadian students.

--Gets information on your top university
+- Gets information on your top university
--Lets the algorithm pick your best match
+- Lets the algorithm pick your best match
--Look for information on all available universities
+- Look for information on all available universities

 ## App Features